UnknownSkiid/Discord-Nitro-Proof-Bot/README.md

 Command is !nitro <@username? <message>

-  if You Guys Need Any Help Dm Me - Ashee#0001
+  if You Guys Need Any Help Dm Me - Boo Is Live#0980